 This session is designed for persons that have previous completed BSAT training (22.214.171.124) for and airside pass, staff within the air cargo sector that have previously completed training to the competency (126.96.36.199), as well as the supply sector (188.8.131.52) and all other general persons such as cleaners and those requiring unescorted access into secure areas that have completed training to the competencies of 11.2.7.

 As well as the above this upskilling session is also suitable for airlines and airline staff that require updated on the latest national and EU requirements and amendments.

-This upskilling session takes approximately 1.5 hours to complete and there are 5 questions at the end of the session that must be completed correctly, if the individuals does not answer all 5 questions correctly on the first attempt there will receive a second attempt to answer all 5 questions correctly.
+This upskilling session takes approximately 1.5 hours to complete and there are a number of questions at the end of each session that must be completed correctly, if the individuals does not achieve a pass of 85% on the first attempt they will receive a second attempt to answer the questions correctly.

 - awareness of the relevant legal requirements.

 - Knowledge of elements contributing to the establishment of a robust and resilient security culture in the workplace and in the aviation domain, including inter alia, insider threat and radicalisation.